telerik/kendo-ui-core/docs/web/upload/troubleshooting.md

 ## Problem: Incorrect progress readings when using IE10/11 with Windows Authentication

 The upload progress indicator can go over 100% or freeze.
 This doesn't indicate that the request has completed.
+The issue is unrelated to Kendo UI and is caused by an Internet Explorer bug.
+It can be observed with any FormData XMLHttpRequest.
-It seems that the issue only occurs when accessing a web server on localhost.
+The problem seems to only occur when accessing a web server on localhost.

 #### Solution

-Deploy the application on a remote web server.
+Deploy the application on a remote web server or disable asynchronous uploads.

 ## Problem: Incorrect behavior in the Opera browser